 Honestly, one of the most boring games for me in 2014 was a Nintendo exclusive: the Zelda and Dynasty Warriors mash-up, Hyrule Warriors.
 It was fun for a while, sure, but after the seventh stage of identical gameplay, with the identikit masses of single-strike-kill minions and charmless bosses of rather more hit points, I was done with it.
 Whereas the comparably hack-and-slash Bayonetta 2, also for the Wii U, avoided stirring boredom by being, well, completely fucking nuts.
 Again, it's a Platinum production that layers entertainingly monstrous enemies on top of sumptuous environments until the whole thing explodes like a firework full of halos and gore.

 What you find boring and what I do is, inevitably, different.
-I expected to find the new CoD campaign dull – but it wasn't.
-Innovation isn't always the answer to keeping a player's attentions locked to a screen – but fun certainly is.
-Which is why a game like Mario Kart 8 sings to me, but the more serious-face GRID Autosport really doesn't – again, it's a game of 2014 that I've not been able to spend too much time with on account of being assaulted by a dizzying sequence of menus each time I start it up.
+I expected to find the new CoD campaign dull—but it wasn't.
+Innovation isn't always the answer to keeping a player's attentions locked to a screen—but fun certainly is.
+Which is why a game like Mario Kart 8 sings to me, but the more serious-faced GRID Autosportreally doesn't—again, it's a game of 2014 that I haven't not been able to spend too much time with on account of being assaulted by a dizzying sequence of menus each time I start it up.